OneMatureMan/OneMatureMan.github.io/_posts/2013-05-22-sample-post-images.md

 ---
 layout: post
-title: "A Post with Images"
+title: "A Post with IMAGINE DTRAGONAAAAS"
 date: 2013-05-22
 excerpt: "Examples and code for displaying images in posts."
 tags: [sample post, images, test]